 View full CV

-Andrew has extensive experience of complex and high-value commercial litigation and international arbitration, both led and unled.
-Andrew’s practice involves a wide range of commercial disputes and advisory work, with a particular focus on civil fraud, banking and finance, energy and natural resources and unjust enrichment and restitution.
-Andrew has considerable advocacy experience in litigation and arbitration, including appearing as sole counsel for the defendant in a 10-day Commercial Court fraud trial (Exxon Chemical Limited v Norbert Dentressangle).
+Andrew has extensive experience of complex and high-value commercial litigation and international arbitration, both led and unled, including Travelport v WEX, Sabbagh v Khoury, Saipem v South Stream, Tesco and Deutsche Bank v Savona.
+Andrew’s practice has a particular focus on civil fraud, banking and finance, energy and natural resources and unjust enrichment and restitution.
+Andrew also has considerable advocacy experience in litigation and arbitration, including appearing as sole counsel for the defendant in a 10-day Commercial Court fraud trial (Exxon Chemical Limited v Norbert Dentressangle).

 Prior to transferring to the English Bar (2012), Andrew trained with the State Solicitor’s Office of Western Australia, taught private law at the University of Oxford and practised in New York and London as an associate at Shearman & Sterling LLP.
 Since then, he has gained a wide range of experience, appearing in his own right in the Court of Appeal, High Court and LCIA and UNCITRAL proceedings, as well as being led in substantial, complex and high-value litigation and international commercial arbitration in England and jurisdictions around the world, including New York, Singapore, Nigeria, the Isle of Man and Israel.
 Andrew has also acted as an expert witness on English law in foreign proceedings on a number of occasions.